 On behalf of the men and women of the Johnson County Sheriff’s Office, Detention Bureau, I would like to welcome you to our website.
-I am Major Doug Baker and as the Bureau Commander for Central Booking, I would like to tell you a little about our facilities.
+I am Major Michael Raunig and as the Bureau Commander for Central Booking, I would like to tell you a little about our facilities.

 The Central Booking facility in Olathe originally opened in August of 1988 as a state of the art facility utilizing the then new Direct Supervision method of inmate management by placing deputies inside the housing units having direct interaction with the inmates.
 Following the Principles of Direct Supervision, this method has become the norm in detention facilities throughout the country successfully reducing vandalism, assaults, and other crimes from within the facilities.